-- And finally… Add your betta to its newly set up tank.
+7. And finally, add your betta to its newly set-up tank.

-While setting up a betta fish tank is not rocket science, there are some things to keep in mind.
-Setting everything up correctly to start will speed up the process and make your first betta fish tank setup more successful.
+While learning how to set up a betta fish tank is not difficult, there are some things to keep in mind.
+Setting everything up correctly to start will speed up the entire process and make your first betta fish tank setup more successful.

 Make sure to check out our Betta Fish Care Guide And Species Overview.